 Schedule R must be attached to a Form 5500 filed for both taxqualified and nonqualified pension benefit plans.
+Schedule R should not be completed for a DCG reporting group as each individual plan participating in the DCG reports Part VII IRS Compliance information on Schedule DCG.
 The parts of Schedule R that must be completed depend on whether the plan is subject to the minimum funding standards of Code section 412 or ERISA section 302 and the type of plan.
 See line item requirements under Specific Instructions for more details.

-Exceptions: (1) Schedule R should not be completed when the Form 5500 Annual Return/Report is filed for a pension plan that uses, as the sole funding vehicle for providing benefits, individual retirement accounts or annuities (as described in Code section 408).
+Exception: Schedule R should not be completed when the Form 5500 Annual Return/Report is filed for a pension plan that uses, as the sole funding vehicle for providing benefits, individual retirement accounts or annuities (as described in Code section 408).
 See the Form 5500 instructions for Limited Pension Plan Reporting for more information.